 Voodoo Molly Vintage is a small team based in Auckland, NZ.
 It is run by husband and wife team Lyall and Antonia Marino.
-They also run a successful retail store and training facility called Mollies Make & Create, which specialised in DIY upholstery and furniture up-cycling supplies.
+They also run a successful retail store Mollies Make & Create, which specialised in supplies for DIY upholstery, furniture up-cycling, leathercraft and other crafts.

 Voodoo Molly was established by Antonia Marino from humble beginnings.
 She started teaching herself furniture up-cycling in the early 90's when their daughter was just a baby.